 #11 Take a tripod!

 The tripod tip may seem as redundant or obvious, but many starters are still not sure if they need it and keep asking questions.
 Yes, you need a tripod for the sunrise photography, it’s a no-brainer.
 It doesn’t matter how good your stabilizer is; it doesn’t matter if you are not shooting a timelapse, etc. You need it.

 Spend some time getting to know your new tripod.
 It’s much harder to handle it in the darkness if you just bought it and never tried in the daylight.
 Don’t waste the precious time, use it for more extended exposures instead.

 The tripod type is a matter of taste.
 I prefer tripods with clamps, they are more stable and are less likely to fall apart.
 Also, I prefer the 3-D head.
 However, the ball heads are also OK.
 I shoot seascapes, and so I use a cheaper brand – Weifeng.
 It’s durable and stable and has a reasonable price.

 If you get a tripod, you’ll never ask what ISO to use for the sunrise – just use ISO 100 for the best quality.

 #12 See the Light

 Do you know what kind of light is my favorite?
 Golden hour light?
 Strong side light?
 No and no. Most of all I like the faint skylight that becomes visible long before sunrise.
-An untrained eye will likely skip it, while a knowing photographer will create some unusual textures and light patterns.
+An untrained eye will likely skip it, while a knowing photographer will create some unusual textures and light patterns in their sunrise photos.
 You need to look for the terrain features and see the faintest light.
 The long exposure will enhance it, and so will you during the editing.
 The result you can get is hard to believe.
 It works best for the rocks and stones or anything that doesn’t move.
 People get very excited during my sunrise photography workshops when I show them this type of light.

 #13 Change Position